KasperskyLab/klara/install/README.md

 mysql_user      = "root"
 mysql_password  = ""
 ```
-Once the settings are set, you can check Dispatcher is working by running these commands
+Once settings are set, you can check Dispatcher is working by running the following commands:
 ```
 sudo su projects
 # We want to enable the virtualenv